 My kids don’t help me out in the kitchen too often so allowing them to measure things out and use the mixer was a HUGE deal to them!
 They had so much fun, and I quickly learned I need to give them more opportunities to help me out while preparing meals.

 A couple weeks ago I saw this fun idea on Pencils, Proverbs, Pandemonium & Pins, to make paper cookies with a number written on them, and then have your child put the correct amount of chocolate chips on it to match the number.
-I knew it would be perfect to use with Luke to go along with these books.
+I knew it would be perfect to use with my preschooler to go along with these books.

 I decided to laminate my cookies without a number written on them because I wanted to do a couple different activities with them also.
 After I laminated them, I simply used a dry erase marker to write numbers 1-12 on the cookies and my son counted out the correct amount of chocolate chips to put on the cookies.